Darian Shimy

 One Week After the Event

-A jump-a-thon is a popular a-thon type of fundraiser since they're easy and effective.
-It's easy for students and parents to participate since all they need is a jump rope to participate.
+A Jump-A-Thon is a popular A-Thon-type fundraiser since they’re easy and effective.
+It’s easy for students and parents to participate since all they need is a jump rope to take part.

-Treat these as a base and feel free to tailor these to suit your specific event.
+Treat these as a base and feel free to tailor them to suit your specific event.

 Length of Time